IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Text/TextFormat.md

 The use of both tools is very simple, just need to click the button on the toolbar
 > Supports three ways to provide input: open Json file, paste text, and enter text
 >
+> Supports specify the indent character and whether to sort the nodes when formatting
+>
 > Both tools support save the result to file and copy the result
 >